Our privacy notice

 We also share information with other government agencies to ensure you’re receiving the correct support (for example, to make sure you aren’t at risk of incurring debt).
 Some of these information sharing arrangements are monitored by the Office of the Privacy Commissioner, to ensure that we comply with our obligations.

 If you’re injured at work, we share some information about your claim with your employer.
-This allows them to review the decision about where the injury happened.
+This allows them to review the decision about where the injury happened to support us to have an accurate and shared understanding of your claim.
 We’ll let them know:

 • the date of your injury